marius-schairer/MDEF_Documentation/docs/year2_term1/Soft-Robotics.md

 ### Next Steps:
-Experiment with non-porous, less sticky materials like regular silicone.
+Experiment with non-porous, less sticky materials like regular silicone.<br/>
-Redesign molds, potentially using circular shapes for uniform inflation.
+Redesign molds, potentially using circular shapes for uniform inflation.<br/>
-Refine the process to incorporate chocolate and achieve the envisioned design.
+Refine the process to incorporate chocolate and achieve the envisioned design.<br/>
-Through iteration and material optimization, we aim to overcome these challenges and realize the full potential of combining soft robotics with culinary innovation.
+Try other mechanisms besides of food applications. <br/>
+Try more with silicon.<br/>
+Test Vinyl Soft robots aswell.<br/>